Programming languages are like wine – some turn to vinegar, but the best improve with age.

 C# quickly won the hearts and minds of developers.
 It is a very mature language that evolved significantly over the years.
 Microsoft had built C# only for Windows applications.
 But now it’s used for the console, android, ios, and machine learning software.

 C# is one of the most popular programming languages, along with Ruby on Rails and Java.
 We looked through development and market data that may prove useful in your future programming endeavors.
-In this article, we’ll give an assessment of the current state of C#, walk you through C# trends, and determine the main directions for C# in 2022.
+In this article, we’ll assess the current state of C#, walk you through C# trends, and determine the main directions for C# in 2023.

 What is C# used for?